Gud (music producer)

-Carl-Mikael Göran "Micke" Berlander (born 29 August 1995), known professionally as Gud (formerly known as Yung Gud), is a Swedish DJ, music producer and rapper best known as a member of rapper Yung Lean's Stockholm-based group Sad Boys.
+Carl-Mikael Göran "Micke" Berlander (born 29 August 1995), known professionally as Gud (formerly known as Yung Gud), is a Swedish DJ, music producer and rapper best known as a member of a Stockholm-based group Sad Boys along with Yung Lean and Yung Sherman.
 He began producing at the age of twelve, making psychedelic trance music, which heavily influenced his sonic palette.
 His production as a part of Sad Boys has been well received.

 Outside of his role in Sad Boys, he has released an EP, named Beautiful, Wonderful, and a collaborative album, Foreign Exchange, with American rapper Rx Papi.
 Under his alternate persona/alias Rooster he has released one EP, Rooster Debut, and one album Rooster Slipped.
 He has acted as a producer for several acts including Halsey, and has also remixed several songs for other artists such as Jacques Greene, Kacy Hill, and Tinashe.
 These remixes have also garnered a positive critical response from publications including Pigeons & Planes and The Fader.